rexresearch

 of the display 3.

-in detail), the two current generators acting on the reed switch 6
+shown in detail), the two current generators acting on the reed

-4 and 5 on the work to increase or decrease the connection to the
+switch 6 4 and 5 on the work to increase or decrease the

 As a supplementary means of a crystal controlled clock or an

-(not shown) for the program used, so that by means of the devices
+provided (not shown) for the program used, so that by means of

-can be previously obtained empirical data, and the treatment of
+the devices can be previously obtained empirical data, and the

-such limits For the current time, voltage, current, or found
+treatment of such limits For the current time, voltage, current,

-during the values ??detected in an appropriate manner to the
+or found during the values ??detected in an appropriate manner

-current generator 6 generates intervals, the degree of change of
+to the current generator 6 generates intervals, the degree of

-of the healing process, thereby substantially accurately determine
+result of the healing process, thereby substantially accurately

-when the phase of the introduction of the case by changing the
+determine when the phase of the introduction of the case by

 DC voltage source further comprises a continuous or transient

-6, and displayed on the display 3 of the actual voltage and
+device 6, and displayed on the display 3 of the actual voltage

 Charging meter 11 is continuously connected to the current